JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 because the ``Window``\s are not ``TileMap``\s, they are not eliminated from the places my "Resident" can go.
 I haven't figured out how to fix that yet.

+For now I have ended up with everything in Resident.gd and Pathfinding.gd.
+After creating some different types of ``NPC``\s I may have a better idea of what is general to the motion or actions of all ``NPC``\s.

+The ``Resident``\s can now move but they often get stuck on one another.
+I think if I use it's built-in ``CollisionShape2D`` and check for collisions with other ``NPC``\s by putting them in an npc group, then I can reset their targets and they should, eventually, disengage.

+That didn't work, probably because the body only enters once and if the target is set to the same direction never disengages.
+Can I make them jump back?